photoprism/photoprism-docs/docs/user-guide/users/cli.md

 docker compose exec photoprism photoprism users ls
 ```

-This command can also filter the result if you provide a search term as argument:
+With the `photoprism users ls` command, you can also find specific accounts based on a search term you provide:

 ```bash
 docker compose exec photoprism photoprism users ls bob